securitytxt/security-txt/draft-foudil-securitytxt.md

 Therefore, implementors shouldn't assume that presence or absence of a "security.txt" file grants or denies permission for security testing.
-Any such permission may be indicates in the company's vulnerability disclosure policy (as per {{policy}}) or a new field (as per {{extensibility}}).
+Any such permission may be indicated in the company's vulnerability disclosure policy (as per {{policy}}) or a new field (as per {{extensibility}}).

 ## Multi-user Environments